Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/simplification/types-of-simplification.md

 If unit digit is also same, then we will use tens digit rule.

-In unit digit rule we just focus on unit and tens digits of the numbers (i.e. only the last two digits), and ignore the rest.
+In tens digit rule, we just focus on unit and tens digits of the numbers (i.e. only the last two digits), and ignore the rest.

 ##### Q. 7960 + 2956 – 8050 + 4028 = x
 <pre>(a) 6984   (b) 6884    (c) 6894   (d) 5884</pre>